DexScen/CSharp/README.md

-# csharplearning
+# CSharp
-This repository is used to learn c#
+This repository is used for c# projects

+e-mail me at: dexscen@gmail.com
 By Aleksandr Samartsev 2022 XD